Dedication to the

 100%

-of direct suppliers monitored according to socio-environmental criteria in Brazil and Paraguay, 80% in Colombia and 90% in Argentina;
+of direct suppliers monitored according to socio-environmental criteria in Brazil, Paraguay, Colombia and Argentina and more than 90% in Uruguay.

-monitored supplier farms in Brazil, 4,000 in Paraguay, 5,000 in Argentina and more than 2,000 in Colombia.
+direct farms monitored: more than 25,000 in Brazil, 4,000 in Paraguay, 7,000 in Argentina, 5,000 in Colombia and 9,000 in Uruguay.

 More than 98%

-compliance with the good practices defined by the Working Group of Indirect Suppliers (GTFI);
+compliance with the good practices defined by the Working Group of Indirect Suppliers (GTFI).

 Our supply chain management systems are an industry highlight